zeropaper/web/src/pages/blog/account-recovery-password-reset-rethinking-user-accountability.md

+---
+path: '/account-recovery-password-reset-rethinking-user-accountability.md/'

+title: |
+  Account Recovery and Password Reset: Rethinking User Accountability

+teaser: |
+  Lorem ipsum

+seo:
+  title: |
+    Lorem ipsum
+  keywords: |
+    account, password, security

+publishedAt: '2020-12-02'
+author: tacurran

+overline: |
+  Account Recovery and Password Reset: Rethinking User Accountability
+---

-# Account Recovery and Password Reset: Rethinking User Accountability
+## Account Recovery and Password Reset: Rethinking User Accountability
 Ory Kratos

 by Pluto Allegory

 With the release of Ory Kratos last month, we want to spend some time addressing some of the basics, the background and the overall approach.
 Hopefully, we can also help the community with this information.

+###
 Background
 1985 Bjarne Stroustrup kicked off object orientation and C with "The C++ Programming Language," Richard Stallmann ignites the Free Software movement with the "GNU Manifesto," and Microsoft released Windows 1.0.
-There was a famous Super Bowl commercial featuring lemmings, and towards the end of the zear Steve Jobs left Apple Computer.
+There was a famous Super Bowl commercial featuring lemmings, and towards the end of the year Steve Jobs left Apple Computer.
 Unix was one of the dominant operating systems at the time.
-In April, 1985 the Unites States Department of Defense published, as part of the "Rainbow Series" [https://web.archive.org/web/20110720190716/http://iaarchive.fi/rainbow.html] of books outlining and explaining computer security standards,the Password Management Guideline otherwise known as the "Green Book"  [CSC-STD-002-85, Library No. S-226,994][National Institute of Standards and Technology https://fas.org/irp/nsa/rainbow/std002.htm] due the green colour of its cover.
+In April, 1985 the Unites States Department of Defense published, as part of the [Rainbow Series](https://web.archive.org/web/20110720190716/http://iaarchive.fi/rainbow.html) of books outlining and explaining computer security standards,the Password Management Guideline otherwise known as the "Green Book" [CSC-STD-002-85, Library No. S-226,994][National Institute of Standards and Technology https://fas.org/irp/nsa/rainbow/std002.htm] due the green colour of its cover.
 The Green Book made reference, as did every other book in the Rainbow Series, to the "Orange Book" [CSC-STD-001-83], or Trusted Computer System Evaluation Criteria (TCSEC).
 Department of Defense Trusted Computer System Evaluation Criteria.
 That